White Privilege

 From: Max Dashu <maxdashu AT LMI.NET>

-Subject: Re: Jews as non-white
+Subject: Re: Jews as non-white> The forms aren't

 >designed as a place for people to feel comfortable stating their